KxSystems/docs/docs/wp/data-loaders/index.md

 ### Step 6: Move table/s

-After receiving a callback message from each slave that the merge has been completed, a slave is assigned via `.mi.runTask` to move the table/s to the relevant HDB directory.
+After receiving a callback message from each worker that the merge has been completed, a worker is assigned via `.mi.runTask` to move the table/s to the relevant HDB directory.
 The merged table is moved using system `mv` (`MOVE` on Windows) command and during the move, the main HDB can be temporarily locked from queries.

-Once the master receives a success message for the move task the batch is considered complete and the processing of the next batch can commence.
+Once the orchestrator receives a success message for the move task the batch is considered complete and the processing of the next batch can commence.

 ### Post-batch tasks

-In order to reduce downtime between batches, each slave is killed and restarted by the master process after the batch.
-Killing slaves and restarting them has been found to free up memory faster rather than each slave running garbage collection, which can be time-consuming.
+In order to reduce downtime between batches, each worker is killed and restarted by the orchestrator process after the batch.
+Killing workers and restarting them has been found to free up memory faster rather than each worker running garbage collection, which can be time-consuming.

 Once the batch successfully completes, any post-ingestion event-driven tasks can be run.
 These can include any scheduled reporting, regulatory reporting for surveillance, transaction analysis, or ad-hoc queries.